Will Trump shut down the government to fight impeachment?

 Even Trump thinks impeachment is inevitableOct.
 21, 201916:42

-Beyond Trump's irritation at being impeached, many Republicans see the potential for a shutdown to flip the script on Democrats.
+Beyond Trump's irritation at the impeachment inquiry, many Republicans see the potential for a shutdown to flip the script on Democrats.

 "The longer Democrats drag out this impeachment circus, the less likely Trump has any reason to cooperate with them on appropriations," the source added.